 Each case/incident/situation is unique, and the consequences of an Illinois OUI depend on the circumstances and presented facts.
 Generally, the penalties are as follows:

-• 1st OUI Offense.
-A standard first-offense OUI is a Class A Misdemeanor that carries up to $2,500 in fines along with up to 364 days in jail.
+• 1st OUI Offense: A standard first-offense OUI is a Class A Misdemeanor carrying up to $2,500 in fines and up to 364 days in jail.

 • 2nd OUI Offense.
 If an OUI offender has at least 1 prior OUI conviction, the 2nd offense can be a Class 4 Felony, which carries up to 3 years in prison and up to $25,000 in fines.

-• OUI involving serious injury.
-If a OUI offender is involved in an accident that causes “great bodily harm” or “permanent disability or disfigurement” to another person, the offense will be a Class 4 felony, which carries up to 3 years in prison and up to $25,000 in fines.
+• OUI involving serious injury: If an OUI offender is involved in an accident that causes “great bodily harm” or “permanent disability or disfigurement” to another person, the offense will be a Class 4 felony, which carries up to 3 years in prison and up to $25,000 in fines.

-• OUI involving Death.
-Where an OUI offender is involved in an accident that causes the death of another person, the offense will be a Class 2 Felony and carry a 3 to a 14-year prison sentence and up to $25,000 in fines.
+• OUI involving Death: Where an OUI offender is involved in an accident that causes the death of another person, the offense will be a Class 2 Felony and carry a 3 to 14-year prison sentence and up to $25,000 in fines.

-And for any OUI where there was a passenger in the watercraft under 16 years old, there’s a minimum fine of $500.00, and the operator must complete at least 5 days of community service.
+And for any OUI with a passenger in the watercraft under 16 years old, there’s a minimum fine of $500.00, and the operator must complete at least 5 days of community service.

 Operator’s Privilege Suspension